kemitchell/saas-package/base.md

 ## Protect Customer from Liability

-So long as _Customer_ has paid all _Fees_ as required by this agreement:
+So long as _Customer_ has paid all fees as required by this agreement:

 ### Indemnify Customer